Lollapalooza Chile: 2016

-The sixth version of Lollapalooza Chile was held on 19–20 March 2016.
-The official 2016 lineup was released on October 6, 2015 and their headliner were; Eminem, Florence + The Machine, Jack Ü, Mumford and Sons.
+The sixth edition of Lollapalooza Chile was held on 19–20 March 2016.
+The official 2016 lineup was released on October 6, 2015, and their headliner were; Eminem, Florence + The Machine, Jack Ü, Mumford and Sons.

 2017

-The seventh version of Lollapalooza Chile was held on 1–2 April 2017.
+The seventh edition of Lollapalooza Chile was held on 1–2 April 2017.
 The official 2017 lineup was released on September 28, 2017, headliners will be; Metallica, The Strokes, The Weeknd and The XX.
 It was the edition with most attendance in the history of Lollapalooza Chile with 85.000 peoples per day.
 A few days before the festival, was officially revealed a new stage called "Aldea Verde Stage" who is in the Green Spirit Area.

 2018

-The eighth version of Lollapalooza Chile was held on 16–18 March 2018.
+The eighth edition of Lollapalooza Chile was held on 16–18 March 2018.
 It was the first time that the festival was realized in three days.
 Also, Lollapalooza made an expansion of the park giving to the fans new zones for walk.
 This version received more than 80,000 attendees per day.
 This edition was one of the most criticized due to the logistical problems that the festival had due to the electric storms that affected Buenos Aires, Argentina (most of the bands were playing at Lollapalooza Argentina in the same weekend), that affected the arrival of several artists on Saturday and Sunday, even having to cancel some shows and move others.
 Days before the festival begins, it was announced that Tyler, the Creator would not be able to play at the festival, in his replacement Aurora was confirmed.

 2019

-The ninth version of Lollapalooza Chile was held on 29–31 March 2019.
-It is the edition with the most quantity of artists on the lineup that was released on 21 November 2018, it have more than 120 artists.
-A new expansion it's coming to the park for the ninth edition and also a new stage it's going to be announced on the few weeks.
-In total, there will be eight stages, three more than the Argentinian and Brazilian editions.
-The headliners of the 2019 lineup are Kendrick Lamar, Arctic Monkeys, Twenty One Pilots, Lenny Kravitz, Post Malone, Sam Smith and Tiesto.
+The ninth edition of Lollapalooza Chile was held on March 29-31, 2019.
+In 2019, Lollapalooza Chile featured more than 120 artists on eight stages, three more than the Argentinian and Brazilian editions.
+The headliners of the 2019 lineup included Kendrick Lamar, Arctic Monkeys, Twenty One Pilots, Lenny Kravitz, Post Malone, Sam Smith and Tiesto.
 The lineup also include names like The 1975, Dimitri Vegas & Like Mike, Macklemore, Steve Aoki, Portugal. the Man, Interpol, Odesza, Years & Years, Snow Patrol, Bring Me the Horizon, Greta Van Fleet, Ziggy Marley and many others.

 2022

-The tenth version of Lollapalooza Chile was held on 18–20 March 2022.
+The tenth edition of Lollapalooza Chile was held on 18–20 March 2022.

+2023

+2024

+The 12th edition of Lollapalooza Chile was held on 15–17 March, 2024.
+The headliners for the festival were Blink-182, Feid, SZA, Sam Smith, Arcade Fire, Limp Bizkit, Hozier, and The Offspring.

+2025

+The 13th edition of Lollapalooza Chile was held on 21–23 March 2025.
+The headliners for the festival were Olivia Rodrigo, Rüfüs Du Sol, Justin Timberlake, Alanis Morissette, Tool, and Shawn Mendes.
+Other big artists that performed but were not headliners included Benson Boone, Girl in Red, Tate McRae, and Teddy Swims.